willymcallister/willymcallister.github.io/_articles/images.md

 ## Caption style

-Typical style for a caption,
+Typical style for a caption, specified in assets/main.scss,

 ```
 {% raw %}$grey-color:         #757575 !default;